-- You can wait for ironware in good or restored condition.
+- You can wait for ironware that is in good or restored condition.

-If you decide to get into the world of collecting vintage cast iron, Wagner is a brilliant choice.
+Wagner is a brilliant choice if you decide to collect vintage cast iron.
 There are many different types of cookware for you to use.
-And this includes some unusual pieces such as:
+You can also collect unusual pieces such as:

 - breakfast skillets